e-honceriu/BotX/README.md

     - Change the color scheme of the lobbies, leaderboards, and custom buttons.
     - Customize the icons and colors of the teams, choosing them randomly.
     - Set the channels where the leaderboards will be displayed.

-### Admin Features

-The bot provides several administrative features that help manage server activities and perform cleanups.

-**Key Features**
-1. **Purge Bot Messages**:
-    - Deletes all bot messages.
-2. **Purge User Messages**:
-    - Deletes all messages from a specific user.
-3. **Retrieve Server Log**:
-    - Get the bot's logs for the server for troubleshooting and review.

 # Commands